Interpreting Deep Neural Networks with the Package innsight: Methodology of feature attribution

 The reference value is the only crucial hyperparameter for the DeepLift method, apart from the rule for non-linearities.
 This choice depends significantly on the application and usually requires proficient domain-specific knowledge.
-Nevertheless, the authors suggest asking oneself the question what one wants to measure an effect against.
+Nevertheless, the authors suggest asking oneself the question of what one wants to measure an effect against.
 For example, taking the background color or blurred versions of the original picture as the reference values for images are reasonable choices.
-In many cases, zeros as a baseline are also used. \cite{ancona_2018} showed that using the Rescale rule with activations crossing the origin (i.e., $\sigma(0) = 0$) and a zero baseline as reference value $\tilde{x}$ coincides with the Gradient$\times$Input method discussed in Section~\ref{sec:grad_x_input}.
+In many cases, zeros as a baseline are also used. \cite{ancona_2018} showed that using the Rescale rule with activations crossing the origin (i.e., $\sigma(0) = 0$) and a zero baseline as reference value $\bm{\tilde{x}}$ coincides with the Gradient$\times$Input method discussed in Section~\ref{sec:gradient_based} and with LRP with the simple rule.
+Similar to how the ExpectedGradient method generalizes IntegratedGradient considering the distribution of baseline values instead of a single reference value, the \textit{DeepSHAP} \citep{Lundberg_2017} method extends the DeepLift technique.
+It calculates the average DeepLift value across various baseline values, thereby achieving a decomposition of $f(\bm{x}) - \mathbb{E}_{\bm{\tilde{x}}}[f(\bm{\tilde{x}})]$ into feature-wise effects and, thus, gives approximately Shapley values.